RecipeStripper vs Copy Me That

 Can I use both RecipeStripper and Copy Me That?

 Absolutely.
 Many cooks use RecipeStripper for quick, on-the-fly recipe cleaning and Copy Me That for mobile recipe management.
-They complement each other well.
+They complement each other well — RecipeStripper for the cooking moment (paste URL, cook), Copy Me That for the library moment (save, organize, plan).